ryanlovett/jupyterhub-loadtest/README.md

 ## Usage

 We use [helm](http://helm.sh/) to spawn the tests!
+Before running, check if there are any cluster quotas that may limit your tests.

-1. Make sure you have helm installed and configured.
+1. Install and configure helm.
 2. Prepare a configuration file.
 We use YAML, and you can find all the possible options in `loadtest/values.yaml`.
 At a minimum, you require: